Sebabacou/facial-recognition/README.md

 Press the **Esc** key to exit the application.

-Please note that the first time you run the **docker-compose up** command, it may take some time to build the Docker image.
+Please note that the first time you run the **docker-compose up --build** command, it may take some time to build the Docker image.
 Subsequent runs will be faster.

 **Note**: If you encounter any issues related to display or video access, make sure you have executed the **xhost +** command in your terminal before running the **docker-compose up** command.